Adelaide Football Club

-The men's team is currently coached by Matthew Nicks and captained by Jordan Dawson.
+The men's team is currently coached by Matthew Nicks and is captained by Jordan Dawson.

 History

 1990s: Foundation and back-to-back triumph

 After the VFL was renamed the AFL for the 1990 season, the SANFL clubs unanimously resolved, in 1990, that a team would not be entered into the AFL until 1992.
 The AFL refused to accept this, and revised negotiations with individual clubs Port Adelaide and Norwood.
 Two months later, the Port Adelaide Football Club reached terms of agreement with the AFL to enter a team into its competition in season 1991.
 The other nine SANFL clubs reacted strongly and entered into litigation in an endeavour to halt Port's bid.
 As the terms offered were more favourable than previously offered, talks were resumed.
 On 19 September 1990, the AFL approved the bid for a new South Australian club to enter into the league rather than a single existing SANFL club.